Skip to main content

 This PR resolves software update request https://github.com/getsolus/packages/issues/123

-Update your clone of the packages Repository
+Update your clone of the packages repository

 If you do not have a local clone set up yet, see Prepare for Packaging